 With franchise sequel Mad Max: The Wasteland currently in the works, VHS Revival trawls the stunt-fuelled annals of a dystopian classic

 Whenever I hear the words ‘Mad Max’, two images immediately spring to mind: car chases and Mel Gibson.
-There are other memorable franchise elements that I will touch on here but it is those two that cut into my memory banks like so much twisted metal.
+There are other memorable elements that I will touch on but it is those two that cut into my memory banks like so much twisted metal.
 This tells me two things.
 The first is that we enjoy the Mad Max movies for their smash-mouth simplicity.
 The second is that Max and Mel Gibson, at least to a certain generation, are one and the same.
-I’ve shared my thoughts on modern studio reboots many times in the past and have even begun a VHS Reboots category on VHS Revival.
-It’s difficult to watch some of cinema’s cherished characters succumb to the corporate wringer, particularly when studios are willing to rush any old crap into production.
+I’ve shared my thoughts on modern studio reboots many times in the past and it’s often difficult to watch some of cinema’s cherished characters succumb to the corporate wringer, particularly when studios are willing to rush any old crap into production.
 For producers, reboots are simply a way to slash marketing and advertising costs.
 What they have is a ready-made meal ticket; a sure-fire sell, whatever the critical backlash.
 After seeing the likes of Rob Zombie’s Halloween and 2010’s A Nightmare on Elm Street tarnish their respective franchises beyond recognition thanks to some dubious decisions, an overabundance of shoddy CGI and a clear lack of understanding of what made those characters so special, you can surely forgive me for fearing the worst when I heard that Mad Max was returning to the silver screen after almost three decades.

 The beauty of dystopia is that it often depicts familiar environments that don’t seem too beyond the realms of plausibility, that typically feature a society in dissolution that thrives on barren landscapes and civil recession, and what better landscape to utilise than the vast and unforgiving drylands of the Australian outback?
 Mad Max has a similarly modest, tried-and-tested formula that taps into our basest instincts.
 Vengeance is a very powerful emotion, and the movie’s wild west landscape and violent, post-nuclear society proves the perfect backdrop.
 If isolation inspires fear, then ‘The Bush’ is a cheap and relevant setting.
 If fictional destitution is a given, then any old ragtag wardrobe will fit the aesthetic bill, and if there was ever an Australian more likely to win over the American public – at least back then – it was swell Mel, an actor who would get the ‘pretty face with a bad attitude’ formula down to a money-spinning tee as the sequels materialised.